felixnext/doresearch/index.md

-# Please Don't Just Say Hello In Chat
+# Please Do Your Research before Chatting!

 ## TL;DR

 Modern chat communication should be done in a way that saves time for all participants and enables an efficient, asynchronous exchange of information.
-**Don't expect an answer if you just write "Hello" in chat**.
-Instead, phrase a message that allows your chat partners to provide a meaningful response as soon as they allocate time to read and answer your message.
+**Don't expect an answer to questions that are clearly documented**.
+Instead, spend at least 10min to find the answer to your question yourself before asking.
+It is a way of showing that you respect the time of the other person.
 ## Chat Etiquette

 <pre>